 He ordered these detainees to remain in pretrial detention without providing reasons for his decision, as required by Egyptian domestic law and international standards of due process.
 In some instances, Khafagy extended pretrial detention without giving defendants or their lawyers a chance to be present and make arguments, in violation of Egyptian domestic law and international human rights law.

-In the case of Dawoud, Khafagy extended his pre-trial detention for 45 days on May 5, 2020 and then again for 45 days on May 6, 2020, indicating disregard for the details of the case and the individual circumstances of the defendant.
+In Dawoud's case, Khafagy extended his pre-trial detention for 45 days on May 5, 2020 and then again for 45 days on May 15, 2020, indicating disregard for the details of the case and the individual circumstances of the defendant.